niklaslind/hustomten/README.md

 see test/README.md for details

+### General

 	https://guarded-coast-8897.herokuapp.com/api/<collection>

 collection : Can be any named collection. "testissue" is used and cleared by test cases.

+### All the CRUD examples you need :)

 	curl -X POST -d'{text:"hejsan"}' "https://guarded-coast-8897.herokuapp.com/api/testissue"
 	curl -X GET "https://guarded-coast-8897.herokuapp.com/api/testissue/"
 	curl -X GET "https://guarded-coast-8897.herokuapp.com/api/testissue/<documentId>"
 	curl -X DELETE "https://guarded-coast-8897.herokuapp.com/api/testissue/<documentId>"
 	curl -X DELETE "https://guarded-coast-8897.herokuapp.com/api/testissue"

+"testissue" can be replaced with any collection name

+### document ID

+	curl -X POST -d'{text:"hejsan"}' "https://guarded-coast-8897.herokuapp.com/api/testissue"

+Will generate "_id" automatically (since it is missing in the document)

+You can specify "_id" in the document before POST but then it must match mongoDB id pattern

 ## MongoDB